 After brunch, head to some of the surrounding farms to learn about Asheville’s agriculture and sample fresh foods, including jams, cheeses, and meat products.
 A few that accept visitors near Asheville include Gladheart Farm and Hickory Nut Gap Farm.

 In the late morning and early afternoon, take some time to explore the incredible nearby mountain areas.
 Located in the heart of the Blue Ridge Mountains, there is no shortage of hikes or outdoor activities in the areas surrounding Asheville.
-It’s worth taking a day to explore the nearby Pisgah National Forest, Linville Gorge, or Chimney Rock Park.
+It’s worth taking a day to explore the nearby Pisgah National Forest, Linville Gorge, Chimney Rock Park, or some of the nearby waterfalls in the Blue Ridge.
+Alternatively, you can rent a stand up paddle board and explore the regional nature that way.

 For an unforgettable sunset view, head to Black Balsam Knob trail in Pisgah National Forest.
 It’s only about a 10-15 minute easy hike to the summit, which boasts amazing views into the surrounding ridges and valleys below.
 In the summer, you can set out a picnic blanket and enjoy the last few rays of golden light to end your trip in the most beautiful way.